 You’ll learn through a mixture of lectures, seminars, group work, tutorials and case studies.
 Some study sessions use the University's computer resources, with support for students to enhance their competence in the use of information technology.
 You have access to electronic copies of all teaching materials through our Virtual Learning Environment.

 You’ll be able to use University facilities for independent study, such as computing facilities and the Health Sciences library, with its extensive collection of online journals.
 You will also have access to the newly refurbished Worsley Building with new teaching sace and post-graduate social space.

 You’ll benefit from the international learning environment on our international health and development programmes, where you learn and discuss with fellow-health professionals from a range of countries and professional backgrounds.

-Each module is assessed through a combination of written assignments, group and individual presentations, reflective logs, and a written examination on epidemiology and statistics.
-Your 10,000-word project report on your original research project is part of the overall assessment.Back to top
+Each module is assessed through a combination of written assignments, group and individual presentations, reflective logs, a written examination on epidemiology and statistics and a 10,000-word dissertation on your original research project.Back to top

 Applying, fees and funding